Keynote Speakers

 Amit H. Varma is the Karl H. Kettelhut Professor of Civil Engineering at Purdue University and Director of the Robert L. and Terry L. Bowen Laboratory for Large-Scale Civil Engineering Research.
 He received his BTech in Civil Engineering from Indian Institute of Technology Bombay, and his MS and PhD in structural engineering from the University of Oklahoma and Lehigh University, respectively.

-Professor Varma's research focuses on the development and large-scale testing of innovative steel–concrete composite structures for buildings, bridges, and safety-related nuclear facilities.
+Prof. Varma's research focuses on the development and large-scale testing of innovative steel–concrete composite structures for buildings, and industrial structures such as nuclear power plants.
 His work addresses structural performance under extreme loading conditions, including seismic, fire, blast, impact, and fatigue.
 The outcomes of his research form the technical basis of several AISC design codes and specifications used in the United States and internationally.

 The Hongkong Polytechnic University, Hongkong SAR